katzenpost/katzenpost/drafts/dspool.rst

 4. Signed discrete spool
 ========================

+* Also known as SDS.

 A signed discrete spool is like a discrete spool, but is initialized with a PK called the "spool key".
 It can be implemented on top of a discrete spool.
 A SDS has these methods:

 - append(message, spool_signature) -> index

  Writes a message to the spool.
 Note that the message written to the underlying discrete spool is actually (message, spool_signature).

  - message is a bytestring
  - index is the index of the item that was just written (which is the length